LinusHenke99/Maximum-Approximation/Readme.md

 Here is a short presentation of the Conclusions I have drawn so far.

 ### Optimal values for the approximation borders of the Chebyshev approximation for gaussian distributed inputs
-The task here was to find the optimal factor $math$
+The task here was to find the optimal factor $\mu$